Efficient Privacy-Preserving Stochastic Nonconvex Optimization: Main Theoretical Results

-\end{theorem} \begin{remark} Our method can achieve a utility guarantee in $O\big( G^{1/2}(dLD_F\log(1/\delta))^{1/4}/(n\epsilon)^{1/2}\big)$, which matches the best known result for differentially private nonconvex optimization method \citep{wang2017differentially}.
-However, their method is based on gradient descent, which is computationally very expensive in large-scale machine learning problems.
-Compared with the stochastic gradient method proposed by \citet{zhang2017efficient}, our utility guarantee is better by a factor of $O(\log(n/\delta))$.
-Furthermore, the gradient complexity of our method, i.e., $O(n^{3/2}\epsilon)$, is smaller than $O(n^2\epsilon)$ gradient complexity provided by \citet{zhang2017efficient} and \citet{wang2017differentially}. \end{remark}
+This result is better than the best known result for differentially private nonconvex optimization method \citep{wang2017differentially}.
+Furthermore, their method is based on gradient descent, which is computationally very expensive in large-scale machine learning problems.
+Furthermore, the gradient complexity of our method is